-Her voice carries with the deep calmness of ocean waves echoing
+Her voice carries with the deep calmness of ocean waves echoing in a cavern.

 THE GATEKEEPER

 Once introductions are made, characters are able to notice two key things about Vola-these can be revealed over the course of conversation rather than before.